 Committee for Diversity and Reconciliation

-Originally founded by Dean Emeritus William Stafford as the Committee for a New Day, the committee initially focused on historic issues of race and racism.
-The Committee for Diversity and Reconciliation is now expanding its engagement of faculty and students and broadening its scope of work to include a range of critical social issues, such as discrimination based on gender, sexual orientation, class, and disability.
-Listening sessions this fall will determine the direction of the committee's work in the coming year.
+Originally founded by Dean Emeritus William Stafford as the Committee for a New Day, this committee initially focused on historic issues of race and racism.
+The Committee for Diversity and Reconciliation continues to lead the community in discussions around these issues, but has expanded its engagement of faculty and students in broadening its scope of work to include a range of critical social issues, such as discrimination based on gender, age, class, sexual orientation, ethnicity, and disability.
+Listening sessions during the Advent semester will determine the direction of the committee's work in the coming year.

 - develop and implement ways to foster a change of mind and heart in and beyond this community